github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 If you publish over 1,000 npm package versions to {% data variables.product.prodname_registry %}, you may see performance issues and timeouts occur during usage.

-In the future, to improve performance of the service, you won't be able to publish more than 1,000 versions of a package on {% data variables.product.prodname_dotcom %}.
+In the future, to improve the performance of the service, you won't be able to publish more than 1,000 versions of a package on {% data variables.product.prodname_dotcom %}.
 Any versions published before hitting this limit will still be readable.

-If you reach this limit, consider deleting package versions or contact Support for help.
-When this limit is enforced, our documentation will be updated with a way to work around this limit.
+If you reach this limit, consider deleting package versions or contacting support for help.
+When this limit is enforced, our documentation will be updated with a way to work around it.
 For more information, see "[AUTOTITLE](/packages/learn-github-packages/deleting-and-restoring-a-package)" or "[AUTOTITLE](/packages/learn-github-packages/introduction-to-github-packages#contacting-support)."
 {% endif %}

 ## Authenticating to {% data variables.product.prodname_registry %}